AndySimph/temp/README.md

 # CS 5200

-For my Missouri University of Science and Technology CS5200 class Analysis of Algorithms semester project.
+For my Missouri University of Science and Technology CS5200 class, Analysis of Algorithms, semester project.